pablorm296/covidMex/README.md

 #### Fixed

   - Fixed some minor typos in DESCRIPTION.
   - Changelog now included in README.
+TODO section moved to UNRELEASED in Changelog.
   - `onAttach` message fixed.
 It was not clear if the ‘last update’ info was about package or data.
   - Fixed out of date documentation of `getData` function.
   - Fixed some typos in function comments.

+### UNRELEASED

+  - Add `covidMxSuspects` and `covidMxConfirmed` functions.
+These will be “super easy/fast to use” wrappers of `getData`.
+  - Some data cleaning will be performed on the returned `tibbles` by `GetFromSerendipia` and `GetFromGuzmart`.
+Specially, propper date parsing and state name capitalizing.

 ## Licencia